The partnership programmes KVP + BBP

 E-Mail

-The Business Membership Organisation Partnerships as well as the Vocational Education and Training Partnerships are part of the Federal Ministry for Economic Cooperation and Development's (BMZ) cooperation with economic actors under the umbrella brand Partners in Transformation (German only).
+The programmes KVP and BBP are part of the cooperation between the German Federal Ministry for Economic Cooperation and Development (BMZ) and the private sector under the brand Partners in Transformation (German only).

 KVP Projects